End User Agreement

 Our dispute resolution process

-If you’re unable to resolve a transaction related issue directly with a seller, you must contact email@example.com to pursue a claim under our Buyer Protect program.
+If you’re unable to resolve a transaction related issue directly with a seller, you must contact firstname.lastname@example.org to pursue a claim.
 You may also file a claim (Step 2 below) by calling us and speaking to an agent.
 The steps you must follow are described below, and if you do not follow these steps your claim may be denied:

 Step 1: Open a dispute within 180 days of the date you made the payment.
 This might allow you to start a direct conversation with the seller regarding your issue with the transaction that may help resolve the dispute.
 If you are unable to resolve the dispute directly with the seller, proceed to Step 2.
 We will place a hold on all funds related to the transaction in the seller’s AO Pay account until the dispute is resolved or closed.